transmissions11/libcompound/README.md

 | LibCompound | 51,102                  | 39,220                  |

 ### LibFuse

+Benchmarks taken from a recent run of the [test suite](src/tests) on a mainnet fork.

 | Method      | balanceOfUnderlying Gas | exchangeRateCurrent Gas |
 | ----------- | ----------------------- | ----------------------- |